Completed every tip out there to get more followers on social media? Here’s one that you might have overlooked – the email signature.

 When using text links, make them stand out by making them bold or perhaps a different colour and always leaving the link underlined, which your email recipients will immediately recognize as a link.

 Want to make one social media shine over others?

 Consider scheduling banner blocks for your social media.
 This is a great way to promote a specific social media page.

 For example, promote your LinkedIn page one week and your Twitter page the next.
 You can also use this to promote a specific social media campaign, post, or hashtag.

-These images can be a lot bigger than the typical social media icon, but be careful not to make it too big for mobile devices (320px is the recommended max width).
+These images can be much bigger than the typical social media icon, but be careful not to make them too big for mobile devices (320px is the recommended max width).

 What NOT to do

 Don’t overload your signature with 10 different social media outlets that you use, focus on the top 3 that will interest the people who you email.

 The key to increasing your following via your email signature is not to overdo it.